KrishnaDabhi5/KrishnaDabhi5/README.md

-- 👋 Hi, I’m @KrishnaDabhi5
+- 👋 Hi there, I'm Krishna Dabhi!

-- 👀 I’m interested in data science
-- 🌱 I’m currently learning AI and data science in b.tech.
-- 💞️ I’m looking to collaborate on ...
+- 👀 Aspiring Data Scientist | AI Enthusiast | Problem Solver

+- 🌱🚀 About Me
+- 🎓 Pursuing B.Tech in AI & Data Science** at SCET College.
+- 🏆 Earned certifications in AI, Data Science, and Generative AI.
+- 🌟 Passionate about Data Science, AI Models, and Predictive Analytics.

 - 📫 How to reach me krishnadabhi59@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡🎯 Fun fact: If I play, I play to win!

 <!---
 KrishnaDabhi5/KrishnaDabhi5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.